Daniel-Mietchen/ideas/communities/communities.md

 # About

 This file hosts information regarding communities, organizations or other initiatives with which I have actively engaged in 2025.
 This listing &mdash; alphabetical by URL &mdash; is very incomplete and will likely remain so, but I am planning to interconnect it with my [yearly priorities](../new-year-resolutions).
+One way of engagement is through events, which I am [documenting separately](https://github.com/Daniel-Mietchen/ideas/blob/master/communities/events.md).

 # Legend